indrayan-mads/mads699/README.md

 released in August 2025, well after.

-So there's a natural comparison sitting there: take the same occupation, look at what BLS predicted for it before generative AI, look at what they predict now, and see how much the number moved.
-Then ask whether the occupations that moved the most are the ones AI is supposed to be good at.
+So there's a natural comparison sitting there: take the same occupation, look at what the BLS predicted for the occupation before generative AI, opposed to what they predict now.
+You can see how much the number moved.
+Then ask whether the occupations that moved the most are the ones that AI was expected to move or supposedly be good at.

 That's the whole project.
 This repo builds the dataset that lets you ask the question, runs four different clustering algorithms to describe the structure of occupation-space,